-If you remember, last year I went all out and made Ryan the cake of his dreams – a giant monster truck cake.
+A few years back, I went all out and made Ryan the cake of his dreams – a monster truck cake.
 To this day, he still talks about it.
-In fact, with his birthday on the horizon, he’s already telling me he wants another.

-- Cake MUST be cooled completely.
+- Your cake MUST be cooled completely.
 I like to bake mine the night before or morning of.
-Sometimes I’ll brush it with simple syrup and wrap in plastic wrap to keep it moist until I’m ready to use if I’m feeling ambitious.

 - Put a ton of frosting right on top and spread to the edges.
 Slowly work from the top center of your cake to the edges.